shopware/docs/guides/plugins/plugins/framework/data-handling/entities-via-attributes.md

 }
 ```

 All the associations are defined as a nullable array property.
-The key of the array is the id of the associated entity.
-The value is the associated entity itself.
+The key of the array is the *ID* of the associated entity.
+The value is the associated entity by itself.

 You can also typehint to many associations with the `EntityCollection` class.